nerves-project-attic/nerves_init_gadget/README.md

 * Automatically sets up link local networking on the USB interface.
 No DHCP or static IP setup needed on the host laptop
-* Sets up MDNS to respond to lookups for `nerves.local`
+* Sets up mDNS to respond to lookups for `nerves.local`
 * Pulls in the `nerves_runtime` initialization for things like mounting and fixing the application filesystem
 * Starts `nerves_firmware_ssh` so that push firmware updates work